 What is Anhedonia?
 (No Feelings, Emotional Flatlining)

-The clinical definition below states that anhedonia is a loss of interest in activities that used to be enjoyable, and a reduced capacity to feel pleasure.
-The Diagnostic Manual of the American Psychiatric Association lists it as a symptom of depression, and not a specific disorder by itself.
-As a result, they are often treated together as one condition.
+The clinical definition of anhedonia (see below) is a loss of interest in activities that used to be enjoyable, and a reduced capacity to feel pleasure.
+The Diagnostic Manual of the American Psychiatric Association (DSM-5) lists it as a symptom of depression, so there is a lot of overlap in depression symptoms.

-- Hearing your favorite song and being completely unmoved.
+- Hearing your favorite song and feeling completely numb

 - Having no desire for, or enjoyment of intimacy even if you can perform physically